SlicedDev/Quartus_PUB/README.md

 ## F.A.Q.
 #### Q.: How do I use the HWID lock?
 #### A.: Simply create a MSSQL Database (Azure).
-The table should contain usernames, passworda (hashed as MD5) and the HWIDs.
+The table should contain usernames, passwords (hashed as MD5) and the HWIDs.
 Alternatively you can just delete the Login.vb and let the program start from the Main.vb.
 I also uploaded a HWID generator just in case you are too lazy to make one:
 https://github.com/ReyKoxha/Quartus_HWID

 -------------------------------------------------------------------